HSumal/Big-Data-Analysis/README.md

   - Q6 - Data Analysis and Machine Learning on pictures, detecting and predicting whether they contain a standing-upright human.
   - Q7 - Big Data Analysis on Amazon Product Reviews, seeing which words attribute to being most associated with good reviews and bad reviews
   - Q8 - Logistic Regression to analyze the most important parameters related to Heart Disease, specifically CHD; a disease that targets blood vessels that supply to the heart.

+## HW3:
+  - Q3 - K-Means Wikipedia Documents Clustering.
+Analyzed quantile usage of words in the Wikipedia dataset.
+This dataset mainly consisted of people and their biographies.
+  - Q2, Question 4 (K-Means Clustering) - Nationwide GDP Growth Correlation.
+Cleaned the global GDP data-set and performed lasso regression and various data visualization techniques to understand correlation in GDP growth nationwide.
+Produced a nodewise graph plot that showed countries who had a Lasso non-zero coefficient correlation between countries A AND B. (Note that we used the AND rule, and as such both A had to have a coefficient associated with B and vice-versa.)
+  - Q5 - Modified the proffessors given code to predict the winner of AlphaGO vs. Lee Sedol matches using the data from games 2 and 4.